About Our Learning Support Services Program

-For incoming students: Padua requires the Needs Verification Form to be completed thoroughly and have an observational period during the student’s first quarter at Padua where we will utilize teacher assessments in determining what is the best course of action to meet a student’s needs at the high school level.
+For incoming students: Padua requires the Needs Verification Form to be completed thoroughly as well as have an observational period during the student’s first quarter at Padua where the team will utilize teacher assessments in determining what is the best course of action to meet a student’s needs at the high school level.

 Can We Serve Your Student?

-If your student is interested in coming to Padua, please email, fax or mail a copy of your son/daughter’s IEP and ETR (from 7th or 8th grade) or 505/Accommodation Plan to Ann Marie Frattare ’94, Director of Admissions, at email@example.com.
+If your student is interested in coming to Padua, please email, fax or mail a copy of your son/daughter’s IEP and ETR (from 7th or 8th grade) or 504/Accommodation Plan to Katie Martin ’08, Director of Admissions, at email@example.com.
 Padua will review the paperwork and let you know if we can meet your child’s needs.
 Please review Learning Support Services Program Admission Policy for more information.

 Mrs. Erin Kalkbrenner ’02